kedro-org/kedro/docs/source/nodes_and_pipelines/pipeline_registry.md

 If any of these steps fail, `find_pipelines()` raises an appropriate warning and skips the current pipeline but continues traversal.

-The mapping returned by `find_pipelines()` can be modified.
+The mapping returned by `find_pipelines()` can be modified, meaning you are not limited to the pipelines returned by each of the `create_pipeline()` functions found above.
 For example, to add a data engineering pipeline that isn't part of the default pipeline, add it to the dictionary *after* constructing the default pipeline:

 ```python
 def register_pipelines() -> Dict[str, Pipeline]: